nihalpasham/rustBoot-book/src/arch/partitions.md

 > - The `BOOT` partiton is the only partition from which we can boot a firmware image.
 The firmware image must be linked so that its entry-point is at address `256 + BOOT_PARTITION_ADDRESS`.
 > - `BOOT` firmware is responsible for downloading a new firmware image via a secure channel and installing it in the `UPDATE` partition.
 To trigger an update, the `BOOT` firmware updates the `status byte` of the `UPDATE` partition and performs a reboot.
 This will allow the bootloader to `swap the contents` of `BOOT` partition with that of the `UPDATE` partition.

-## Linux System Updates:
+## Linux system partitions:

-To boot into linux systems, rustBoot includes support for the fat32 file-system.
+To boot into a linux system, rustBoot includes support for the fat32 file-system.

 Boot-storage media must contain a fat32 partition
-- of at least 150 MiB to accomodate the bootloader, boot + update fit-images and other vendor-specific boot files.
+- of at least 150 MiB to accomodate the bootloader, boot + update fit-images and other vendor-specific boot files and
-- in order to integrate rustBoot, you can either implement the `BlockDevice` trait for your board's boot-storage media `controller` or simply use an existing implementation included in the repo.
+- to add rustBoot support for your board, you can either implement the `BlockDevice` trait for your board's boot-storage media `controller` or simply use an existing implementation from the repo.

 > **note:** rustBoot comes with batteries-included.
 It provides `rusty` implementations for basic peripherals such as flash, uart, crypto, gpio (out of the box) along with the necessary arch-specific initialization routines.
 > - for example: the rustBoot implementation for `rpi4` includes bare-metal drivers for the on-board emmc controller, gpio and uart peripherals.